Safer sex blood test, Basel laboratory

 If a person has previously had syphilis, the screening test will remain positive.
 Only on the basis of the activity marker RPR can it be distinguished in such cases whether this person currently has an active infection.

-Syphilis does not leave immunity.
+Syphilis leaves no immunity.
 Reinfection can occur if the person comes into contact with the pathogen Treponema pallidum again.

 Material